-- We tailor the vanilla Matrix Profile method to realtime anomaly detection with two main modifications: using relative distances among subsequences to avoid inherent biases in Euclidean distance computation and constraining calculation of distance profiles with a smallsized training base to facilitate online model training. - We introduce a new adaptive training mechanism to reduce false alarm rates commonly plaguing anomaly detection systems in practice.
-Our method uses a novel uncertainty function that models evolving beliefs in flagged anomalies over time to adjust model parameters.
-This technique prevents RAMP from triggering repetitive alarms due to the same type of anomalies. - We empower RAMP with an optional human-in-the-loop training scheme.
-To improve anomaly detection accuracy, our method carefully modifies RAMP's model parameters based on human users' feedback. - We compare the performance of RAMP against those of two state-of-the-art real-time anomaly detection models and our results show that RAMP has superior performances in various anomaly situations while achieving real-time responsiveness.
+- We tailor the vanilla Matrix Profile method, which operates on data in a batch wise manner, to real-time anomaly detection with two main modifications: using relative distances among sub-sequences to avoid inherent biases in Euclidean distance computation and constraining calculation of distance profiles with a small-sized training base to facilitate online model training. - We introduce a new adaptive training mechanism to reduce false alarm rates commonly plaguing anomaly detection systems in practice.
+Our method uses a novel uncertainty function that models evolving beliefs in flagged anomalies over time to adjust model parameters with new anomalies reported.
+This technique can prevent RAMP from triggering repetitive alarms due to the same type of anomalies occurred.

+- We empower RAMP with an optional human-in-the-loop training scheme.
+To improve anomaly detection accuracy, our method carefully modifies RAMP's model parameters based on human users' feedback. - We conduct intensive experiments to evaluate the effectiveness of RAMP.
+We compare the performance of RAMP against those of two state-of-the-art real-time anomaly detection models and our results show that RAMP has superior performances in various anomaly situations while achieving real-time responsiveness.

-The rest of the paper is organized as follows.
-Section II provides the background information.
-Section III discusses the threat model and the types of anomalies RAMP detects.
-Section IV and Section V present an overview of RAMP and its algorithm details, respectively.
-Experimental results are given in Section VI.
+The remainder of the paper is organized as follows.
+Section II provides the background information of this work, including scientific workflows and the Matrix Profile method.
+Section III discusses the threat model as well as different types of anomalies we aim to detect in this work.
+Section IV and Section V present an overview of RAMP and its design details, respectively.
+Experimental results of RAMP are given in Section VI.
 We discuss related work in Section VII and draw concluding remarks in Section VIII.